Ferry Ticket Collection & Boarding

-Please note that the departure / arrival port may change at the last minute if the ferry cannot dock due to adverse weather conditions or other reasons.
-Therefore, we recommend that you ask the local travel agency or the port staff to verify where your ferry will be departing from / arriving at.
+Please note that the departure/arrival port may change at the last minute if the ferry cannot dock due to adverse weather conditions or other reasons.
+Therefore, we recommend that you re-confirm with the port authorities (+30 22890 22218) to verify where your ferry will be departing from/arriving.

 You can find more information about Mykonos and its ports on our blog.

 Unlike Mykonos, Santorini (or Thira) has only one ferry port, the port of Athinios.
 This is where all passenger ferries arrive at and depart from in Santorini.
 The port of Athinios is located on the western coast of the island.
 You can find more information about Santorini and the port of Athinios οn our blog.